Are you happy with your Pinterest result?

 Therefore, in such case, you need to use thick and big fonts so that whatever headline you write on your pin, it should be viewable on mobile.

 I have seen so many pins with smaller fonts which are even hard to read on a desktop.
-Such types of pins have a higher chance to be completely ignored on mobile.
+Such types of pins have a higher chance to be completely ignored on mobile as well.

 If you are doing this mistake, then its time to create new pins with bigger & simple fonts.
 I guarantee that you will start seeing some better click-through-rate on your pins.